Best Speakeasies San Diego

 Credit: Arlene Ibarra

-Located in the most unassuming space, Raised by Wolves is hidden in plain sight among the shops at UTC Mall in La Jolla.
-Everything in this space is carefully crafted: the cocktails, the detailed furnishings and even the storytelling nature of the menu items.
+Raised by Wolves hides in plain sight among the shops at UTC Mall in La Jolla, despite its unassuming location.
+Every detail feels intentional, from the expertly crafted cocktails to the intricate furnishings and storytelling menu.
 Specializing in craft cocktails, you’ll find pretty much any libation under the sun—or should we say, moon—and if you’re unsure, knowledgeable bartenders will eagerly answer any questions.
 The extensive list of delicious drinks makes it hard to pick, but if you’re looking for anything custom, they offer a wide selection of bitters and vermouths to satisfy any connoisseur.

 How to Get in: Find the small room disguised as a liquor-stocked storefront.
 Speak to the clerk about a walk-in or (better yet) your reservation, and wait to be seated in the velvet chairs in front of the fireplace.
 The staff will take care of the rest as the ground beneath spins you into a new realm of possibility.